GonLu/automationAcademy/README.md

 # automationAcademy
-a training driven repository for automation
+A training driven repository for automation